Juvenile & Correctional Counselor

 Many juvenile and correctional counselors go on to earn a bachelor’s degree in social work, psychology, behavioral sciences, criminal justice, or a related field.
 Students should focus on classes that help them gain the skills necessary to work with youth offenders, including psychology, child development, sociology, and education.

 One such program is offered at Bellevue University in Bellevue, Nebraska.
-Students can complete an online bachelor’s of science in child protection and juvenile justice where they will learn to work with at-risk youth who are facing addiction, poverty, abuse, mental illness, or other issues.
+Students can complete an online bachelor’s of science in child protection and juvenile justice, where they will learn to work with at-risk youth who are facing addiction, poverty, abuse, mental illness, or other issues.

 Supervised Hour Requirements for Juvenile & Correctional Counselors

 Many counseling certifications and licenses require candidates to complete supervised work experience.
-Juvenile and correctional counselors typically do not have to have a set number of supervised work hours to work in this field.
+Juvenile and correctional counselors typically do not have to complete a set number of supervised work hours to work in this field.
 However, requirements vary by state and employer, so candidates should check with their local board to ensure they meet the requirements.

 Students who complete a course in juvenile justice will often be required to complete supervised work experience as part of their graduation requirements.
-At West Georgia Technical College in Carrollton, Georgia, students in the associate’s in applied science (AAS) in criminal justice technology degree program are required to complete three semester-credits in an internship or practicum.
+At West Georgia Technical College in Carrollton, Georgia, students in the associate’s in applied science (AAS) in criminal justice technology degree program must complete three semester-credits in an internship or practicum.
 This provides students with unique insight into the profession while still completing their studies, as well as gaining hands-on experience that can help secure employment upon completion of the program.

 To become an American Correctional Association (ACA) certified Certified Corrections Officers/Juvenile (CCO/JUV), applicants must have at least one year of work experience as a corrections officer and have completed high school or a GED.
 This voluntary certification demonstrates competency in this field and can help with advancement opportunities or in securing employment.